shreeshbhat04-ctrl/Deepfake-detection/README.md

 # The Evolution of Face Detection

-# Phase 1 (OLD SETUP):
+# Phase 1 (Old Setup):
 Initially built using Haar Cascade (Haarcascade_frontalface_default.xml).
-While fast, this method yielded unsatisfactory results due to poor alignment and sensitivity to lighting/angles.
+While fast, this method yielded unsatisfactory results due to poor alignment and sensitivity to lighting/angles.This pipline can be accesed in my jupyter notebook file where i shown how this pipline works and how it runs facial analysis.

 # Phase 2 (Current):
 Swapped to MTCNN (Multi-Task Cascaded Convolutional Networks) using TensorFlow.
 This upgrade significantly improved accuracy by: